Ponary massacre: Commemoration

-The massacre was recorded by Polish journalist Kazimierz Sakowicz (1899-1944) in a series of journal entries in hiding from his farm house in Wilno, Lithuania.
-After Sakowicz's passing in 1944, the collection of entries were located and found on various scrap pieces of paper, soda bottles and a calendar from 1941 by holocaust-survivor and author Rahel Margolis.
-Margolis, who had lost family members during the Ponary Massacre, later published the collection in 1999 in Polish.
-The diary became widely important to tracing the timeline of the massacre, and in many instances gave closure to surviving family members on what happened to their loved ones.
-Written in detail, the diary is a form of testimonial writing from a first-person witness account of the atrocities.
+The massacre was recorded by Polish journalist Kazimierz Sakowicz (1899-1944) in a series of journal entries written in hiding at his farm house in Wilno, Lithuania.
+After Sakowicz's death in 1944, the collection of entries were located and found on various scrap pieces of paper, soda bottles and a calendar from 1941 by holocaust-survivor and author Rahel Margolis.
+Margolis, who had lost family members in the Ponary massacre, later published the collection in 1999 in Polish.
+The diary became important to tracing the timeline of the massacre, and in many instances gave closure to surviving family members on what happened to their loved ones.
+Written in detail, the diary is a testimonial written from a first-person witness account of the atrocities.